boriel-basic/zxbasic/docs/byref.md

 PRINT "Max value is "; maxValue(myArray)
 ```

-In this example, is `ByRef` was omitted, it will be used by default, since the parameter was an array.
+When passing arrays like in this example, if `ByRef` can be omitted.
-Arrays cannot be passed [ByVAL](byval.md).
+Arrays parameters cannot be passed to a function using [ByVAL](byval.md).

 `ByRef` is also useful to return values in the parameters.
 [RETURN](return.md) allows to return a single value
 from a [FUNCTION](function.md), but we can return several values by storing the result in those parameters.